moiseevigor/moiseevigor.github.io/_posts/2026-04-28-geometry-of-seeing-elastica-jacobi.md

 preserved by every Hamiltonian flow, regardless of which Hamiltonian you choose.
 Casimirs come from the structure of the algebra itself, not from any particular dynamics.
 They label the <em>symplectic leaves</em> on which genuine Hamiltonian motion takes place.
-Appendix A1 derives the SE(2) Casimir from the structure constants directly.
+Appendix A1 reads the SE(2) Casimir off the structure constants.
 </aside>

 Two integrals reduce this 3D system to a 1D motion.
 The Hamiltonian itself,